 Redistributing unpaid care and domestic work in households

-Before she became involved in POWER (Promoting Opportunities for Women's Empowerment and Rights), 27-year-old Aslema, in northern Bangladesh was a housewife with no means of earning her own money.
-From morning to night, her day was taken up with domestic tasks, from cleaning the house to helping her children with their homework.
+Before she became involved in POWER (Promoting Opportunities for Women's Empowerment and Rights), 27-year-old Aslema, in northern Bangladesh, was a housewife with no means of earning her own money.
+From morning to night, her day was taken up with domestic tasks, from cleaning to helping her children with their homework.

 But local ActionAid staff have been running workshops where women and their husbands learn about the unfair burden of unpaid care and domestic work and are encouraged to share the load.
 The POWER project supports women’s groups to advocate local and national governments to recognise and value unpaid care and domestic work, as well as time-saving initiatives, like building water sources close to homes and opening childcare centres.